Atheetha2010/Chandrayan-Rover/README.md

 Obstacle avoidance rover inspired by the Chandrayaan mission, built as a client project under mentorship at Unschool Robotics Lab.
-Features an ultrasonic sensor for real-time obstacle detection and autonomous navigation.
+Features an ultrasonic sensor for real time obstacle detection and autonomous navigation.

 ## ⚙️ How It Works
 The ultrasonic sensor continuously measures distance to objects ahead.
-When an obstacle is detected within a set range, the Arduino Uno processes the signal and commands the L298N motor driver to steer the rover away — allowing fully autonomous obstacle avoidance navigation.
+When an obstacle is detected within a set range, the Arduino Uno processes the signal and commands the L298N motor driver to steer the rover away allowing fully autonomous obstacle avoidance navigation.

 ## 🔧 Components